Cuomo harassment report leads to escalating fallout at Time’s Up and Human Rights Campaign

-The decision, announced Monday morning in an email to staff, is a clear sign of the continued anger among rank-and-file staff at the group.
+The decision, announced Monday morning in an email to staff, is a clear sign of the continued anger among rank-and-file staff that is roiling the organization.

 “The last few days have been difficult here at the Human Rights Campaign and the Human Rights Campaign Foundation,” board chairs Morgan Cox and Jodie Patterson wrote in the email.
 “The HRC and HRC Foundation Boards of Directors take your questions very seriously — we want them answered too.”

-Separately, the chairwoman of Time’s Up, Roberta Kaplan, stepped down from the organization, which advocates for survivors of sexual harassment and abuse, amid a growing backlash about the role she played consulting with Cuomo staff on the same effort.
+Separately, the chairwoman of Time’s Up, Roberta Kaplan, stepped down from that organization, which advocates for survivors of sexual harassment and abuse, amid a growing backlash about the role she played consulting with Cuomo staff on the same effort.

 The twin moves underscored the deepening fallout in the wake of the report by New York Attorney General Letitia James (D), which found that the Democratic governor had sexually harassed 11 women and unlawfully retaliated against one of his accusers.
 Cuomo has denied many of the findings.

-The developments come after the abrupt resignation Sunday night of Cuomo’s top aide, Melissa DeRosa.
+A tally last week by the Associated Press found that 86 of the Assembly’s 150 members have said publicly or told the news service that they favor initiating the impeachment process if he does not quit.

+Cuomo could be permanently removed from office and possibly banned from serving in state government by a vote of two-thirds of those who sit for the Senate trial.

 A person close to DeRosa, who spoke on the condition of anonymity to describe her thinking, said that the longtime Cuomo adviser did not believe the governor could survive politically and that she had reached a “breaking point.”

 The person said that Cuomo remained defiant and did not plan on resigning, and that DeRosa’s resignation should not be seen as a harbinger of his thinking.